crowtheraven/Macro-Manager-With-Gui/README.md

 This is ugly, but it's functional.

-IMPORTANT: run as administrator or it won't work!
+IMPORTANT: run as administrator or it won't work for TERA!

 # INFO